JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 - Covariance (Type -> Positive / Negative)

-- R Squared - How
+- R Squared - How much the independent variable is explained by changes in dependent variables.